The Amplituhedron BCFW Triangulation: Separation

 \textbf{(F) Same Last Subdiagram}

 \nopagebreak

-Finally, suppose that the subdiagram which descends from $c$ is the same for both $\D_a$ and $\D_b.$ Let $\D_{a'}$ and $\D_{b'}$ be the respective chord diagrams obtained by erasing $c$ and its descendants.
+Finally, suppose that the subdiagram which descends from $c$ is the same for both $\D_a$ and $\D_b.$ {The analysis of this case resembles that of the second case of Proposition \ref{prop:separation_by_nesting_chord}.} Let $\D_{a'}$ and $\D_{b'}$ be the respective chord diagrams obtained by erasing $c$ and its descendants.
 Their marker set is $\{1,\dots,i,i+1,n\}$, and $\D_{a'}\neq \D_{b'}$ since $\D_a\neq \D_b$, so at least one of them contains chords.
 By induction, there is a pure separating functionary $F$ between the corresponding images of $S_{a'}$ and~$S_{b'}.$ This time we apply Corollary~\ref{cor:generation_right} to construct the cells $S_a$ and $S_b$ from $S_{a'}$ and $S_{b'}$ respectively.